wmorgan/dcos-docs/1.8/administration/access-node/tunnel.md

 ---
-nav_title: Access by Proxy
+nav_title: Access by Proxy and VPN
-post_title: Access by Proxy using DC/OS Tunnel
+post_title: Access by Proxy and VPN using DC/OS Tunnel
 menu_order: 10
 ---